A-Blue-Jay/Building-a-Neural-Network-Model-to-Define-DNA-Sequence-Specificity-in-V-D-J-Recombination/README.md

 - "SARP_seq_H4-7S2_cNon_CF1_v2.txt"

 ## "SARP-seq-Dataset-Sequence-Logos" - JUPYTER NOTEBOOK
-A interactive notebook which uses logomaker to generate the representative sequence logo of the SARP-seq input library seqeunce diversity.
+An interactive notebook that uses logomaker to generate the representative sequence logo of the SARP-seq input library seqeunce diversity.
 Generates a sequence logo for:

 **Outline:**